‘Slap Shot’ still iconic in hockey despite sport’s changes | Times Leader

 “Anybody who’s played the game can still relate to it in some capacity because as much as it’s changed, a lot of it is still the same,” said Christian Hanson, the son of Dave Hanson and a veteran of 42 NHL games with Toronto between 2008-2011.
 “A lot of guys playing midget hockey, junior hockey, minor league hockey have gone through a lot of the bus trips and the playing cards on the bus and being on the road with the guys.

-So relatable that three-time Stanley Cup-winning goalie about penalties.
+So relatable that three-time Stanley Cup-winning goalie Marc-Andre Fleury remade Denny Lemieux’s famous opening scene about penalties.
 Edmonton star Connor McDavid called it “a movie that you can watch 100 times and still laugh at.”

 The hockey classic stemmed from the screenplay of Nancy Dowd, who visited her brother, Ned, in Johnstown, Pennsylvania, when he was a player during the 1974-75 season.
 He used his tape recorder to capture locker-room life and she took it from there.